syaffers/fixer/README.md

 fixer
 =====

 Crappy program to convert infix/postfix/prefix strings to their counterparts.
+Basically it converts

++ Infix to Postfix or Prefix or both
++ Postfix to Prefix or Infix or both
++ Prefix to Postfix or Infix or... you get it

 Not really done yet so don't hold your breath.
 The program can convert strings from an input file (reading line-by-line) or via the `stdin`.
 Up to you.

 Usage
 -----